The Journey to Trustworthy AI: Pursuit of Pragmatic Frameworks: Trustworthy AI: Too Many Definitions or Lack Thereof?

 As such, any entity that aims to define TAI should consider factors such as applications (or services), business goals, legal context, and parties involved, amongst other important elements (for a recent review on TAI definitions and taxonomy, we refer the reader to \citet{thiebes2021trustworthy,jacovi2021formalizing}).

-In the remainder, we recap the principles for TAI recommended by various governmental and other international entities, namely the \newabbr{NIST}{National Institute of Standards and Technology}, the \newabbr{UNESCO}{United Nation's Educational, Scientific and Cultural Organization}, the \newabbr{IEEE}{Institute of Electrical and Electronics Engineers}, and the \newabbr{OECD}{Organization for Economic Co-operation and Development}.
+In the remainder, we recap the principles for TAI recommended by various governmental and other international entities, namely the \newabbr{NIST}{National Institute of Standards and Technology}, the \newabbr{UNESCO}{United Nations Educational, Scientific and Cultural Organization}, the \newabbr{IEEE}{Institute of Electrical and Electronics Engineers}, and the \newabbr{OECD}{Organization for Economic Co-operation and Development}.

-We have selected this diverse list of entities to demonstrate the commonalities in TAI principles despite their varying missions.
-In \cref{tab:TAI-definitions-entities}, we provide a an aggregated view to demonstrate how independent international or domestic units focus on the various \textit{features} in an AI system to be considered a TAI.
+We have selected this diverse list of entities to show the commonalities in TAI principles despite their varying missions.
+In \cref{tab:TAI-definitions-entities}, we provide an aggregated view to demonstrate how independent international or domestic units focus on various \textit{features} in an AI system to be considered a TAI.
 For more details on the principles for each entity, see \cref{ssec:apx-guiding-principles-from-entities}.